unc-charlotte-libraries/islandora_ingest_dragndrop/README.md

 ## Customization

 * Every bit of this methodology is ripe for customization
-* Example: A way to create the NAS subdirectory structure using automation is highly desired, such automation could be powered by a repository structure query
+* Example: A way to create the local NAS subdirectory structure using automation is highly desired, such automation could possibly be powered by a repository structure query

 ## Troubleshooting/Issues